MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-inbound-inventory-operation.md

 ## Receiving process

-Once a purchase order or transfer order document is selected from the **Active** tab, click **Order details** to begin the receiving process.
+Once the user selects a purchase order or transfer order document on the **Active** tab, the user can click **Order details** to begin the receiving process.

 By default, the **Receiving now** view is displayed.
 This view is optimized for barcode scanning and can be used to build a list of the items scanned to be received.
 You can begin scanning item barcodes to start the receiving process.